mholt/timeliner/README.md

 You will notice that a folder called `timeliner_repo` was created in the current directory.
 This is your timeline.
 You can move it around if you want, and then use the `-repo` flag to work with that timeline.

 Now let's get all our stuff from Google Photos.
 And I mean, _all_ of it.
-It's ours, after all, not Google's:
+It's ours, after all:

 ```
 $ timeliner get-all google_photos/you@gmail.com
 ```

-(You can list any number of accounts on a single command; except for `import` commands.)
+(You can list multiple accounts on a single command, except `import` commands.)

 This process can take weeks if you have a large library.
 Even if you have a fast Internet connection, the client is carefully rate-limited to be a good API citizen, so the process will be slow.

 If you open your timeline folder in a file browser, you will see it start to fill up with your photos from Google Photos.

 Data sources may create checkpoints as they go.
-If so, `get-all` or `get-latest` will automatically resume the last listing if it was interrupted.
+If so, `get-all` or `get-latest` will automatically resume the last listing if it was interrupted, but only if the same command is repeated (you can't resume a `get-latest` with `get-all`, for example, or with different timeframe parameters).
 In the case of Google Photos, each page of API results is checkpointed.
 Checkpoints are not intended for long-term pauses.
 In other words, a resume should happen fairly shortly after being interrupted, and should be resumed using the same command as before.
 (A checkpoint will be automatically resumed only if the command parameters are identical.)

-Item processing is idempotent, so as long as items have faithfully-unique IDs across each account, items that already exist in the timeline will be skipped and/or processed much faster.
+Item processing is idempotent, so as long as items have faithfully-unique IDs from their account, items that already exist in the timeline will be skipped and/or processed much faster.

 ### Constraining within a timeframe